-The caller can target any core with the MIGRATE_INFO functions.
-The caller can also assume that the value returned by MIGRATE_INFO_TYPE is constant and does not change from one invocation to another
+The caller can target any core with the MIGRATE\INFO functions.
+The caller can also assume that the value returned by MIGRATE\INFO\TYPE is constant and does not change from one invocation to another.

-The caller must avoid races between MIGRATE and MIGRATE_INFO_UP_CPU.
+The caller must avoid races between MIGRATE and MIGRATE\INFO\UP\CPU.
 Arm expects that the latter function will be used once by a caller, on initial boot.
 From then on, a migrating OS can make use of the success or failure of MIGRATE calls to track Trusted OS residency.

-MIGRATE_INFO functions can be called from any core.
+MIGRATE\INFO functions can be called from any core.
 How the Secure world obtains and tracks the information provided through these functions is IMPLEMENTATION DEFINED.
-However, Arm expects that, at cold boot, the secure platform firmware optionally installs a Trusted OS.
-As part of the installation process, an API can be defined between the secure platform firmware and the Trusted OS that, in turn, can be used to provide the required return values of MIGRATE_INFO_TYPE.
-The secure platform firmware is aware of which core the Trusted OS is being installed on.
-By using this information, and tracking the success or failure of MIGRATE calls, the secure platform firmware can directly respond to MIGRATE_INFO calls from any core.
+However, Arm expects that at cold boot, as part of the installation process, an API can be defined between the privileged platform firmware and the Trusted OS that in turn can be used to provide the required return values of MIGRATE\INFO\TYPE.
+The privileged platform firmware should be aware of which core the Trusted OS is being installed on.
+By using this information, and tracking the success or failure of MIGRATE calls, the privileged platform firmware can directly respond to MIGRATE\INFO calls from any core.

-5.10 SYSTEM OFF
+5.10 SYSTEM\OFF

-SYSTEM OFF provides a system shutdown API.
+SYSTEM\OFF provides a system shutdown API.